arbershabani97/axios-r/README.md

 ## Usage

 Axios Redux Wrapper handles redux actions (even if request fails and retries).
 This library solves the issue of updating token, and updating reducers after the queued request execution (after token expiration, - meaning if you save requests in queue till the token is updated).
-Also this handles etag caching by simply adding true at the end of the request axiosReq(action, reducer).get(url, {}, true) Warning -> Etag caching has not been tested yet thoroughly, so it may not work as expected (I'll test it out as soon as I can and fix it with the next release)
+Also this handles etag caching by simply adding true at the end of the request axiosReq(action, reducer).get(url, {}, true) -> check out the details and examples down below

 ```
 Ex.
 We're getting todos